AlejandroVillasenor/Pinterest-clone/README.md

 # Pinterest-clone
-This repository contains a liitle clone of piterest that it was realized ind the course Profesional en Coding by Dev.f
+This repository houses a small-scale clone of Pinterest, developed as part of the "Master en Coding" course by Dev.f.
+The project aims to replicate certain functionalities and features of Pinterest, showcasing the skills and knowledge acquired during the course.